walmartlabs/concord-website/docs/plugins/confluence.md

 ```

 <a name="createPage"/>

 ## Create a Page

-The CONFLUENCE task can be used to create a new page with content in a specific `space` with the `createPage` action.
+The `createPage` action can be used to create a new page with content in a
+specific `space`.
 The output of the action is stored in a variable `pageId`.
 It
 can used at later point in the flow.

 ```yaml